LLM Law - Labour Law and Corporate GovernanceFind a programme

 Further information on funding for prospective UK, EU and international postgraduate students.

-In the spring term, you will choose a dissertation topic within the field of labour law for approval by the Law School.
-After passing part one, you start work on your dissertation for submission by September.
+In the first part of the programme, you will choose four units from a list of labour law and corporate governance options, or three units from the list and a further unit from any of our other specialist LLM programmes.
+These units will be assessed by examinations and/or essays.
+In the spring term, you will choose a dissertation topic from the field of labour law for approval by the Law School.
+After passing part one of the programme, you start work on your dissertation for submission by September.
 You must pass both parts to obtain an LLM and may not proceed to part two until you have passed part one.

 Recognised Prior Learning is currently not accepted.
 Previous or professional experience is not required.